 MELISSA BLOCK, HOST:

 One last note from the campaign trail.
-Two of Mitt Romney's opponents engaged today in a long conversation, a so-called Lincoln-Douglas styled debate at St. Anselm College in New Hampshire.
+Two of Mitt Romney's opponents engaged today in a long conversation, a so-called Lincoln-Douglas style debate at St. Anselm College in New Hampshire.

-I believe that one of the great weaknesses of the campaign up to now, the debates up to now, has been the absence of a serious discussion about the nature of the world, the nature of the world market, the nature of those challenges we face and the nature of America's role in that world.
+NEWT GINGRICH: I believe that one of the great weaknesses of the campaign up to now - the debates up to now has been the absence of a serious discussion about the nature of the world, the nature of the world market, the nature of those challenges we face, and the nature of America's role in that world.

-JON HUNTSMAN REPUBLICAN, PRESIDENTIAL CANDIDATE: Well, I can see my daughter nodding off over there, which means it's already gone on too long anyway.
+JON HUNTSMAN: Well, I can see my daughter nodding off over there, which means it's already gone on too long anyway.